The Hastings Queer History Collective

 Follow the Queer History Collective on Instagram

-The collective is open to new members on an ongoing basis, whether you are an experienced historian, a skilled researcher, or just someone who is passionate about LGBTQIA+ history.
-Email Hannah to get involved or if you have any questions.
+The collective is open to new members on an ongoing basis, whether you are an experienced historian, a skilled researcher or just someone who is passionate about LGBTQIA+ history.
+Email Lorna to get involved or if you have any questions.

 Kai presenting at the Queer Spaces and Places event, 2024.
 Photo by Alice Denny.